Alan Mannus: Linfield

 During his career at Linfield, Mannus was a fan favourite among the club's supporters, having helped them win trophies, such as the Irish League/Irish Premier League, Irish League Cup and County Antrim Shield.
 At the end of his contract, he was linked with a move to Welsh side Swansea City and was reported to be training with Scottish Premier League side Falkirk.
 In July 2009, Mannus was given a trial with English League Two side Bradford City, but after playing three games without conceding a goal, he was released and returned home.

 Shamrock Rovers

 On 4 August 2009, Mannus signed for Shamrock Rovers on an 18–month contract.

 Having spent two weeks becoming the second-choice goalkeeper behind Barry Murphy, he made his debut for Michael O'Neill's side in a 2–2 draw against Dundalk on 22 August 2009.
 Since joining Shamrock Rovers, Mannus quickly became the club's first choice goalkeeper.
-He then helped Shamrock Rovers kept three consecutive clean sheets in the league between 2 October 2009 and 17 October 2009.
+He then helped Shamrock Rovers keep three consecutive clean sheets in the league between 2 October 2009 and 17 October 2009.
 However, Mannus was unable to help the club secure the league title after a 1–1 draw against Galway United on 30 October 2009.
 At the end of the 2009 season, he made eleven appearances in all competitions.